-Original research completed in July 2018, and last updated in June 2023.
+Original research completed in July 2018, and minor revisions August 2024.

 Sugar is one of the five highest-value categories of goods likely to have been produced by forced labour*.
 That’s not something most people want to support.